 To perform this operation, the configuration file must have ComputeFaces true.

-There are two types of the cache – the Line and the Quad.
+There are two types of cache – the Line and the Quad.
 Choosing a type is performed by the MethodSide parameter for the side faces of the cubemap (neg_x, neg_z, pos_x, pos_z) and by the MethodPolar for the polar faces (neg_y, pos_y).
 The allowed values are Line and Quad (without the quotes).
-The Line method reads the source file by a small row pieces, while the Quad methods reads the small square pieces.
+The Line method reads the source file by small row pieces, while the Quad methods reads small square pieces.
 The Quad method should be more effective for the polar faces, but in the current version (1.06) there no significant difference.

 3) Computing a LODs of faces